confluentinc/schema-registry/docs/using.rst

 These examples use curl commands to interact with the |sr| :ref:`API <schemaregistry_api>`.

+If you want to see a playbook of interacting with a |sr| configured with security, please refer to the :ref:`Confluent Platform demo<cp-demo>`

 -------------------------------------------------------------------
 Registering a New Version of a Schema Under the Subject "Kafka-key"
 -------------------------------------------------------------------